 You sit down at a restaurant.
 You’re hungry and you know that your main dishes aren’t going to arrive for at least 15 minutes.
 What do you do?
 Obviously, you order guacamole!
 The couple of times we ordered it as an appetizer, we were shocked at how much of it was on the plate.
 We could have easily split the guacamole and had enough to eat.
 It’s super filling.
 A side of tortilla chips comes with guacamole, usually, but we were excited to see some crispy, crunchy chicharons to eat with ours.

 Beef Barbacoa is a slow-braised beef shoulder cooked with chipotle chiles and cumin, sometimes in a pit in the ground.
 It’s tender, juicy, and well-seasoned, and lends itself well to shredded meat dishes, like sandwiches and tacos.
-That’s why you’ll find it on most menus you come across, in some form.
-We had it in tacos, but this ciabatta roll bbq beef sandwich was the best!
+You’ll find it on many menus you come across, in some form, across Mexico, but it’s most popular in and around Mexico City, near where it originated.

 We’ve had churros in a number of different countries – from Spain to Peru and now Mexico.
-It’s a fantastic dessert – deep-fried and crispy, sprinkled with sugar and cinnamon.
-I think I could eat these all day long.
-I know I shouldn’t.
-Sigh.
+It’s a fantastic dessert – deep-fried and crispy on the outside, but soft and chewy on the inside, sprinkled with sugar and cinnamon.
+It’s often served with either a chocolate or caramel sauce, or with a sweet sauce stuffed inside.
 The one we had at Pujol in Mexico City was perfect in every way.
 It was a thinner rope of dough than usual, but it was perfectly crispy and chewy at the same time.
 It was served with a dulce de leche dipping sauce.